Social action, health and safety at work

 In addition, training courses in the correct gestures and postures are regularly included in the training plan to meet the following objectives:

-- to provide the necessary knowledge to reduce the risk of accidents and occupational illnesses linked to physical activities and to help improve working conditions;
+- provide the necessary knowledge to reduce the risk of accidents and occupational illnesses linked to physical activities and to help improve working conditions;

 In case of doubt, it is advisable to request an appointment with the prevention doctor; the latter is empowered to propose appropriate accommodations.